ElektraInitiative/libelektra/doc/COMPILE.md

 	-DKDB_DEFAULT_STORAGE=dump

+!!!
+Note, that you cannot use NODEP or DEFAULT and add other plugins to it.
-Alternatively, you can pass the list of plugins you want, e.g.:
+Instead, you can pass the list of plugins you want, e.g.:

 	-DPLUGINS="resolver;sync;dump"